Social Security Tax Limit: Everything You Need to Know

 The same IRS document revealing the increase in taxes for 2017 also reveals that there will be increases in several other areas.
 These increases include: a rising of $50 for the single and married taxpayers standard deduction who file separately to $6,350, an increase of the standard deduction by $100 for taxpayers who are married and filing joint returns, and an increase in the standard deduction of $50 for heads of household to $9,350.

 If you need help in understanding how the tax increases will affect you, or if you need to know how the Social Security tax limit applies in your situation, you can post your legal need on the UpCounsel’s marketplace.
 UpCounsel only uses lawyers who have graduated in the top five percent of the top law schools such as Harvard Law and Yale Law, and who also have an average of at least 14 years of legal experience.
-Many of them have worked with or on behalf of such companies as Google, Stripe, and Twilio.
+Many of them have worked with or on behalf of such companies as Google, Menlo Ventures, and Airbnb.